b-n/demystifying-unicode/pages/03-unicode-in-rust.md

 `str` is always `UTF-8`

-`UTF8Error` is because you should be handling bytes instead of strings
+`Utf8Error` is because you should be handling bytes instead of strings

-`bstr` if you want Conventially UTF-8 instead
+`bstr` if you want Conventionally UTF-8 instead

 </v-clicks>